Organizing Your Closet

 - Containerize fancy purses or wraps and off season accessories, placing them on high shelves in your closet.

 - Designate a spot for dry cleaning and mending.
-A separate is all it takes.
+A separate basket or hamper is all it takes.

 - Buy different colored hangers for family members if spouses or kids share closets.
 That makes it easy to identify whose clothes are whose.